Rick Reynolds, LCSW

 When your mind is clouded by confusion and hurt, it can be challenging to recall "remember whens."
 I urge you to give yourself grace; you can get there.
 No matter where you are at this very moment, you can move forward out of strength rather than fear.
 You can arrive at a place that's full of hope and clarity.
 Even in the severest of crises, there's always hope for a breakthrough.
 Consider this story that someone shared with me, which has been edited to preserve anonymity:

 As I walked on the beach, I considered ending it all.
-Just 15 minutes before, I had put my three kids and wife on a plane to go stay with one of her friends, and I had no idea when — or whether — they were coming back.
+Just fifteen minutes before, I had put my three kids and wife on a plane to go stay with one of her friends, and I had no idea when — or whether — they were coming back.
 Susan had given me no hope that she would return anytime soon, and I was truly lost.
 I drove straight from the airport to the beach, and I got on my knees and fell apart right at the shoreline.
 I couldn't see any way out, and I couldn't see how any of this would one day make sense or feel any better.
-I simply prayed and asked God to help me not end my life and, somehow, be a better father if I could no longer be a husband.
-I'll never forget the hopelessness and agony of that day.
+I simply prayed and asked God to help me not end my life and, somehow, be a better father, even if I could no longer be a husband.
+I'll never forget the hopelessness and agony I felt that day.

 It's been several years and, I have to tell you Rick, there have been many "remember whens" since that day on the beach.
 I had no idea that there was still hope; everything was so dark for me and my family.
 But when we have tough times now, we consider our "remember whens" and they help restore our faith and courage.
 They help us remember the small victories we've had and could have again in the future.
 They help us make it through to the other side and give us hope when we encounter new challenges.
 "Remember whens," for us, serve as a bridge from fear to hope.